maecky/cspn/doc/README.md

-BitGreen Core
+CSPN Core
 =============

 Setup
 ---------------------
-BitGreen Core is the original BitGreen client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of BitGreen transactions.
+CSPN Core is the original CSPN client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of CSPN transactions.

-To download BitGreen Core, visit [bitg.org](https://bitg.org/).
+To download CSPN Core, visit [bitg.org](https://bitg.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run BitGreen Core on your native platform.
+The following are some helpful notes on how to run CSPN Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitgreen-qt` (GUI) or
+- `bin/cspn-qt` (GUI) or
-- `bin/bitgreend` (headless)
+- `bin/cspnd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitgreen-qt.exe.
+Unpack the files into a directory, and then run cspn-qt.exe.

 ### macOS

-Drag BitGreen Core to your applications folder, and then run BitGreen Core.
+Drag CSPN Core to your applications folder, and then run CSPN Core.

 ### Need Help?